 Prepare the Floor for Laminate Installation

 If you have carpets, this will entail tearing out the carpet, padding, and any carpet nails holding it in place.
 Make sure the floor is level and clean of dust and debris.
-According to Construction Pro Tips, a laminate floor will not lay flat or stay in place easily if the subfloor is uneven, so pay close attention to this step for a satisfying end result.
+According to Lowe's, a laminate floor will not lay flat or stay in place easily if the subfloor is uneven, so pay close attention to this step for a satisfying end result.

 Measure the sheets and cut them to fit.
 If you need more than one sheet, make sure they overlap by at least eight inches.
 Tape them together with packing tape.